Who is Responsible for Health and Safety in the Workplace?

 - Health and safety guidelines for employees are implemented by employers – and thus, employees must make full use of control measures put into place by their employers.
 Employees must also participate in the safety training set out by their employer and make full use of the opportunity.

 Aside from following safety guidelines, reporting hazards and participating in employee safety training - employees are the most crucial factor contributing to a workplace culture of safety.
-A rising tide lifts all boats, and everyone in the workplace can only feel the full benefit of the right culture surrounding health and safety if everyone is on board.
-This starts with the individual.
+A rising tide lifts all boats, and everyone in the workplace will feel the full benefit of the right culture surrounding health and safety if everyone is on board.

 Health and Safety Laws in The Workplace